Mohammad Al-Jafari

-Mohammad Al-Jafari (born 2 February 2004) is a Jordanian karateka.
+Mohammad Faiq Mohammad Al-Jafari (born 2 February 2004) is a Jordanian karateka.
 He competes in the kumite 84 kg event and has won gold at the World Games, Asian Championships and Islamic Solidarity Games.

 Career

 Al-Jafari won the gold medal in the men's 84 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
 He won the gold medal in this event at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.

 In 2023, Al-Jafari won the gold medal in his event at the Asian Karate Championships held in Malacca, Malaysia.
 He also won one of the bronze medals in the men's team kumite event.
 Later that year, Al-Jafari won a bronze medal in the men's kumite 84 kg event at the 2022 Asian Games held in Hangzhou, China.
 He concluded the season with a bronze medal at the 2023 World Karate Championships held in Budapest, Hungary, and a gold medal for the kumite team event for the first time in Jordanian karate history.

 Al-Masatfa won the gold medal in the men's kumite 84 kg event at the 2025 World Games held in Chengdu, China.
 He defeated Ivan Kvesić of Croatia in the gold medal match.